vijayakumar21/dicegame/README.md

 # dicegame
-a simple dice game between 2 players
+a simple dice game between 2 players using random number generation in js